wavelolz/wavelolz/README.md

  <ul>
   <li>Ramen, Ramen, Ramen, I love to eat Ramen.
 If you are hungry, clik <b><a href = "https://wavelolz.github.io/Ramen/file.html">HERE !!!!</a></b> </li>
   <li>🍳Love Cooking🍳</li>
   <li>🏸Passionate Badminton Player.
-If I am not on Github, then I must be at the court</i>
+If I am not on Github, then I must be on the court</i>
  </ul>

  <h2>☎️ If you wish to contact me, or have a cup of coffee with me </h2>